RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 The reason you write tests is to ensure that **as the software changes**, and as others (or, you) change the code you wrote, that **both the individual units of functionality and the system as a whole still work as you expect**.

-They key distinction here, and the one I didn't realize before, was that **software changes**.
+They key distinction here, and the one I don't think is emphasized enough, is that **software changes**.
 And when that change happens, unexpected things can go wrong.
 While you can still verify that the code you wrote works by looking at the output, you don't always know if the code you wrote just so happened to break something else.
 Writing tests allows you to have more confidence that as the software changes, the existing code still works.